cognusion/AllHandsOnDeck/README.md

 3. allsh, the All shell
 4. Moar "Workflow Special Commands"
 6. Option to fail Workflow command on stderr content
-7. Better visibility into what is happening, including a "dryrun" facility

 **Pull requests are welcome**.
 If you're serious about wanting to hack at something here, please reach out.
 I may/probably have pointers or even stub code related to these.